datawire/datawire-connect/examples/market/README.md

    static float retestDelay = 30.0; // how long to wait until closing the circuit breaker and retrying
 ```

-#### The Market App

-The code to actually call the ratings microservice is in [add-ratings/market.py](https://github.com/datawire/datawire-connect/blob/master/examples/market/add-ratings/market.py).
-If you `diff` that file against [monolith/market.py](https://github.com/datawire/datawire-connect/blob/master/examples/market/monolith/market.py), you will see the code that was added to the monolith in order to call the ratings microservice.
+3. We then update the monolith to call the ratings microservice.
+You can see the changes made by running `diff` between [add-ratings/market.py](https://github.com/datawire/datawire-connect/blob/master/examples/market/add-ratings/market.py) and [monolith/market.py](https://github.com/datawire/datawire-connect/blob/master/examples/market/monolith/market.py).

 In a nutshell, calling a service was as simple as this: